-The Teen Center is designed for teens in grades 7 to 12 and provides comfortable seating, study areas, computers and a collection of resources and materials curated for teens including fiction, graphic novels, manga, nonfiction, video games and more.
+The Teen Room is designed for teens in grades 7 to 12 and provides comfortable seating, study areas, computers and a collection of resources and materials curated for teens including fiction, graphic novels, manga, nonfiction, video games and more.
 Our Teen Librarian is available most afternoons to help with research projects, homework help, and book recommendations.

 We offer monthly events for teens, including crafts and a regular Teen Advisory Group.
 Past programs include Candy Sushi, Fortune Telling, Book-making workshops, sewing workshops, Henna, and Cupcake Decorating.
 Check the website calendar for our full program and activity schedule.
 Please visit the service desk for additional details.

 Struggling with an assignment?
 We’ve got what you need right here!
 Below are links to databases and websites to help you find those answers.

 Call the Reference Desk at 781-631-1481 or stop by the library.
 Our Reference Staff is always around to answer questions.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 Biography in Context